Career Timeline of Elissa Slotkin: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Elissa Slotkin made an impact.

-Elissa Slotkin is an American politician who is currently serving as the junior United States Senator from Michigan, beginning in 2025.
-A member of the Democratic Party, she previously served in the United States House of Representatives from 2019 to 2025.
+Elissa Slotkin is a U.S. Senator representing Michigan, serving since 2025.
+As a member of the Democratic Party, she previously served in the U.S. House of Representatives from 2019 to 2025.
 Before entering politics, Slotkin worked as an intelligence analyst.

-In 1998, Elissa Slotkin worked as a community organizer for Roca, Incorporated in Chelsea, Massachusetts.
+From 1998 to 2000, Elissa Slotkin was a community organizer for Roca, Incorporated in Chelsea, Massachusetts.

 1999: Swahili language translator